 It’s true!
 During the days of Prohibition, Malbec was a go-to variety for producing cheap but easy drinking bulk wines.
 This boost in production had a hand in making Malbec the popular wine it is today.

 In Vino Finito

 What else do you want to learn about Malbec red wines?
-Let us know in the comments!
+Let us know!